omitogunjesufemi/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-`4-first_table.sql` | A script that creates a table called first_table in the current database in MySQL server `5-full_table.sql` | A script that prints the full description of a table in database `6-list_values.sql` | A script that lists all rows of a table from the database
+`4-first_table.sql` | A script that creates a table called first_table in the current database in MySQL server `5-full_table.sql` | A script that prints the full description of a table in database `6-list_values.sql` | A script that lists all rows of a table from the database `7-insert_value.sql` | A script that inserts a new role in the table